DataDog/integrations-extras/octoprint/README.md

 #### Log Processing

-OctoPrint uses it's own log format (not an object format), so making better use of the logs requires creation of a log processing pipeline with some parsing rules.
+OctoPrint uses its own log format (not an object format), so making better use of the logs requires creation of a log processing pipeline with some parsing rules.
+For example:

-I found it useful to layout my pipeline like so:

 1. Main Pipeline: "OctoPrint"
     1. Sub Pipeline 1: "OctoPrint Print Job"